metalama/website/applications/metrics.md

 ---

 {: .intro }
 .NET applications can be instrumented using the `System.Diagnostics.Metrics` APIs to track important metrics.
-Some metrics are included in standard .NET libraries, but you may want to add new custom metrics that are relevant for your applications and libraries.
+Some metrics are included in standard .NET libraries, but you may want to add new custom metrics that are relevant to your applications and libraries.

 You can use a Metalama aspect to add metrics that are relevant to the execution of a method, for instance: